-The CRS is a new, single global standard on Automatic Exchange of Tax Information ("AEOI") between tax authorities of different jurisdictions.
-The CRS was approved by the OECD in July 2014 and by the European Union in December 2014.
+The CRS is a single global standard on Automatic Exchange of Tax Information ("AEOI") between tax authorities of different jurisdictions.
+The CRS was approved by the OECD in July 2014 and by the European Union in December 2014 and is implemented into United Kingdom domestic law through the International Tax Compliance Regulations 2015.